vmware/node-replication/README.md

 for benchmarks.
 The benchmark results are best viewed in a browser by opening `target/criterion/report/index.html`.

+Please ensure to set `RUST_TEST_THREADS=1` for running as the scale-out benchmarks will spawn multiple threads internally that can utilize the entire machine for certain runs.

 ### Log append [[src](benches/log.rs)]

 A benchmark that evaluates the append performance (in terms of throughput